Get to know myRent with a quick overview video:

 - If the notice is put in the letterbox then you need to allow 2 extra working days.

-- If delivered to a PO BOX - 4 extra working days
+- If delivered to a PO BOX, posted to the address - 4 extra working days

 - If you are emailing the notice then no need to allow for extra days if sent before 5pm, but allow 1 extra day if emailed after 5pm.